Lilykhan786/Lilykhan786/Readme.md

 ## Lily Khan.✨
 Hello!
 Welcome to my GitHub profile! <br>
-I'm Lily, a 16 y/o Front-end developer from India.<br>
+I'm Lily, a teen Front-end developer from India.<br>
 I mostly code in CSS.
 BTW my 1st lang was Java and now I'm learning Python (for school) and JavaScript (for front-end stuff)

 #### You can find me on :